pnnl/ConStrain/design/frontend_feature_mapping_streamlit_to_unified.md

 - Current Streamlit app is coupled to Docker CLI orchestration; unified frontend target must call backend APIs only.
 - Desktop PyQt remains fallback and should not become the primary path for new verification UX features.
+- `docker/streamlit_app.py` remains as archived reference during the transition cycle, not as an actively supported deployment path.